 About

 Attention: What is attention?
-How does attention interact with perception, and consciousness?
+How does attention interact with perception and consciousness?

-Consciousness: Is consciousness just a feature of the brain?
-How should consciousness be studied scientifically?
+Consciousness: How should consciousness be studied scientifically?

 Perception: Can perception occur unconsciously?